-This course will combine traditional lecturing with hands-on assignments that reinforce the lecture material.
-Lectures will focus on concepts and ideas while the assignments will provide practical experience and skills.
-Students will also have a final project, which allows them to apply their acquired knowledge to interesting topics.
+This course will combine lectures and presentations with multiple hands-on assignments that reinforce the material.
+Lectures and presentations will focus on concepts and ideas while home tasks and lab assignments will provide practical experience and skills.
+Students will also have a course project, which allows them to apply their acquired knowledge to design and implementation of an artificial neural network.